fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 The host tooling does F# analysis or compilation via requests to ``FSharp.Compiler.Service.dll``, which in turn interrogates the TPDTCs to resolve type names, methods and so on.
 The TPDTCs hand back metadata (via an artificial implementation of System.Type objects) and target code (via F# quotations and/or generated assembly fragments).
 The TPDTCs are given the list of target reference assemblies to help them prepare appropriate types and target code, a process largely automated by [the Type Provider SDK](https://github.com/fsprojects/FSharp.TypeProviders.SDK/).

-Thiss RFC is about the process of finding and loading the TPDTC once the attribute has been detected.
+This RFC is about the process of finding and loading the TPDTC once the attribute has been detected.

 Host tools include: